dhellmann/pymotw/PyMOTW/multiprocessing/mapreduce.rst

 Implementing MapReduce with multiprocessing
 ###########################################

 The Pool class can be used to create a simple single-server MapReduce implementation.
-Although it does not give the full benefits of distributed processing, it does illustrate how easy it is to break problems down into distributable components.
+Although it does not give the full benefits of distributed processing, it does illustrate how easy it is to break some problems down into distributable units of work.

 SimpleMapReduce
 ===============